ianic/mssql/README.md

     default_connection:
        <<: *alfa

-  With config file you can start mssql.rb using -c argument to specify connection:
+  With config file you can start mssql using -c argument to specify connection:

-    mssql.rb -c alfa
+    mssql -c alfa

-  If default connnection exists it will used if no arguments specified:
+  If default connection exists it will used if no arguments specified:

-    massql.rb
+    mssql
     alfa> _

 ## Emacs usage

   I build this for use with Emacs sql-mode.
-Add /emacs/sql_ms.el to your init.el:
+Add ./emacs/sql_ms.el to your init.el:

     (add-to-list 'load-path "~/Work/mssql/emacs/")
     (require 'sql-ms)